Behind The Lens: A New Start

 2020; This year started and it just felt different.
 Even though I was happier than I've been in a long time, and things were finally going well...
 I'm still human and my anxiety and depression can't just disappear.
 I was starting to feel more anxious than usual, which then made me dread going to work.
 Wasn't sleeping very much.
 Barely eating.
 More irritable than ever.
 I kept burying it hoping it would just go away on its own.
 But little did everyone know - I almost lost my dream job because of this illness.
 Nobody knew the severity of what I was battling on a daily basis because I was to scared to speak up.
 My leader ended up texting me and said "Are you doing okay?
 How can I help?" and that's all I needed to hear to get my ass in gear and finally get the help I desperately needed.

 January 23rd - I finally went to the doctors.
 A new doctor at that, just to add more stress fuel to the fire.
 My mom came in with me because I wanted her to hear what I was going through, and understand why I was acting like this.
 As soon as I filled out all the anxiety, depression and self harm paperwork, I lost it.
 I could barely talk to the doctor, and it broke my heart to see my mom find out that I had suicidal thoughts.
 But this was the real life shit that needed to be discussed.
 When the doctors said "I usually like to get to know patients more before saying this, but just from looking at your paperwork, hearing what you have to say, and seeing how you are sitting in front of me..
 I can tell you that you are severely anxious and depressed, and it's time to do something about it".
 Everything that was going wrong inside my head, all the huge life changes, daily panic and anxiety attacks, the self harm I was thinking about..
 I felt all the weight being lifted.
 I finally felt free.
 The next day I started Anti Depressants and haven't looked back.
 After all of that went down I began loving going to work again, creating magical memories for guests, seeing my friends again, and coming home happy.
 I felt like myself again.
 My bond with my leader is stronger than ever and she constantly checks up on me, which I am so grateful for, because what other leader cares about their cast that much?
 My family and friends have been my rock through it all, and God bless them..
 Because it was a rough ride.
 I'm so glad to have such an amazing support system to back me up.
 Do I still have bad days?
 Of course.
 I'm human.
 But things have calmed down immensely.
 My next step is therapy, but I've got to work up the courage to do that.
 I've never been comfortable with talking about my feelings, because it makes me super anxious.
 But one step at a time, we'll get there.
 Looking back through the years, I knew I needed help but I hid it because I didn't want to hear that something was wrong with me, and didn't want to feel judged.
 Battling inner demons on your own is no joke.
 Never be afraid to talk to someone if you need help, someone is always going to be there to help you.
 All of the struggles I've dealt with was the push I needed to get my life together.
 BUT...
 A little virus had to come ruin all of our fun.
 And it sucks, but what can you do during a Global Pandemic?
 Sadly that also came with a furlough from my job, but it's also given me time to reflect on where I want my life to go after this is all said and done.
 October 4th - The day my heart shattered.
 If you know anything about the 28,000+ layoffs that Disney ended up doing, you'll know how much it hurt all of the Cast Members affected.
-We were walking around Disney Springs when I got my call and I bursted into tears talking to the lady who gave me the layoff notice.
-She told me that after December 5th I would no longer be a cast member.
-But to look out for a call back in the future.
+We were walking around Disney Springs when I got my call and I immediately burst into tears talking to the lady who gave me the layoff notice.
+She told me that after December 5th I would no longer be a cast member, but to look out for a call back in the future.
 So, from October to December I took advantage of everything Disney had to offer while I was still able to, and we had fun doing it!
 So if you've made it to the end of this blog, bless your heart.
 I will continue to update the blog with older sessions and weddings because better late than never right?
 And maybe some more personal stuff, because it felt damn good to speak some of my truth into the world.
 But for now, stay safe everyone!
 XO, Kiara